huggingface/diffusers/examples/community/README.md

     image.save(fileName)
 ```
 ### Cols, Rows mode
-In the Cols, Rows mode, you can split the screen vertically and horizontally and assign prompts to each area.
+In the Cols, Rows mode, you can split the screen vertically and horizontally and assign prompts to each region.
 The split ratio can be specified by 'div', and you can set the division ratio like '3;3;2' or '0.1;0.5'.
-Furthermore, as will be described later, you can also subdivide the split Cols, Rows to specify more complex areas.
+Furthermore, as will be described later, you can also subdivide the split Cols, Rows to specify more complex regions.

 In this image, the image is divided into three parts, and a separate prompt is applied to each.
-The prompts are divided by 'BREAK', and each is applied to the respective area.
+The prompts are divided by 'BREAK', and each is applied to the respective region.
 ![sample](https://github.com/hako-mikan/sd-webui-regional-prompter/blob/imgs/rp_pipeline2.png)
 ```
 green hair twintail BREAK